 For any project to thrive it needs to be easy to work with and contribute to.
 We kept that in mind while architecting Stargate and the core codebase is modularized to facilitate extensibility and collaboration.
-We hope that you’ll join us on this journey to redefine what’s possible when it comes to interacting with data at scale and if you’re interested in getting involved you can check out the code on GitHub, join our mailing list, or follow us on Twitter @stargateio! 🚀
+We hope that you’ll join us on this journey to redefine what’s possible when it comes to interacting with data at scale and if you’re interested in getting involved you can check out the code on GitHub, join our Discord server, or follow us on Twitter @stargateio! 🚀

 How does Stargate work?

 Stargate is a data gateway component that is deployed between your client applications and database.
 We chose Cassandra as the first database because it solves the world’s hardest scale and availability challenges and we think there’s low hanging fruit in terms of APIs for the database.

 Stargate itself is based on the concept of a Cassandra coordinator node and is very similar to the “fat client” that Eric Lubow explains in his presentation at Cassandra Summit in 2016.
 This means when Stargate is deployed, it joins the Cassandra cluster as a coordinator node but does not store any data.
 We chose this design because coordinator nodes in Cassandra already handle most of the request handling and routing that’s needed for a highly available storage proxy and it made sense to reuse that time-tested logic.
 This architecture allows for compute to be scaled independently of storage; a common model when using cloud infrastructure.